JuanBernal98/adidas-nodejs-challenge-2021/README.md

 ### Bring up the containers

 Start the containers by running `docker-compose up -d`.
-It will start the contains and generate new folders like `./rabbitmq/db` where container "rabbitmq" will store its database contents.
+It will start the containers and generate new folders like `./rabbitmq/db` where container "rabbitmq" will store its database contents.
 This happens due to the current docker-compose configuration.

 ## Security